12 Steps to Segmented Turning Perfection

 Below, I describe several steps in the segmented turning process that must be accomplished properly to achieve perfection in

 your projects.
-As I work through my next 2-3 projects, I'll add a link to a short video clip that amplifies each topic.
+Each step includes a link to a short video clip that amplifies the topic.

 Form is KING.
 Establish it first.
 Compound curves are nice; just be sure to smoothly transition from one to